aemlek/P3SNet/README.md

 ## Acknowledgements

 Part of the code is adopted from previous works: PSMNet, GwcNet and GA-Net.
-The 1D correlation op is taken from [Pytorch-Correlation-extension]
+The 1D correlation op is taken from [Pytorch-Correlation-extension](https://github.com/ClementPinard/Pytorch-Correlation-extension).
-(https://github.com/ClementPinard/Pytorch-Correlation-extension).
 We thank the original authors for their awesome repos.

 ## Contacts